humanitycodes/www/coursework/lessons/slides/js-eslint.md

 ![Scatterplot](http://homer.salk.edu/homer/ngs/scatterLog.png)

 I have no idea what this is measuring and you probably don't either, but you've probably already drawn a line in your mind mapping the relationship.
 And your eyes have also likely wandered over to those outliers on the right.
 What's up with them?
-These outliers immediately grab your interest.
+They don't seem to follow the pattern, so they tend to grab your interest.

-When browsing code, you see outliers too.
+Our eyes also notice outliers when reading code.
 Take a look at this for example:

 ``` js
 function blah () {